Other Issues

 • Orca swimming in ocean with mountains and forest in the background.

-Expand urban tree cover, especially in neighborhoods that lack it most.
+Expand tree cover, prioritizing neighborhoods that need it most.

-Clean up the Bellingham Bay waterfront and expand public access.
+Clean up Bellingham Bay waterfront and expand public access.

 • Bellingham Police Department building with American flag and snow-covered ground.